Skip to content

 return ok("example")

-• this method returns an instance of AuthorizationStrategy, which handles the authorization rules
+• Authorization is enabled by calling app.use_authorization().
+This method returns an instance of AuthorizationStrategy, which manages the authorization rules.

-The example below shows how to configure an authorization handler that validates a user's claims (looking for a "role" claim that might be coming from a JWT).
+The following example demonstrates how to configure an authorization handler that validates a user's claims, such as checking for a role claim that may originate from a JWT.

 from blacksheep.server.authorization import Policy